Epic home fails: world's worst design and DIY mistakes

 A challenging front door

-If you’re not a fan of ‘drop-in’ style guests and neighbours, have you tried re-positioning your front door?
-Try placing it approximately six foot higher than usual and watch as unwelcome visitors attempt reaching you now.
+If you’re not a fan of ‘drop-in’ guests and neighbours, have you tried re-positioning your front door?
+Try placing it approximately six feet higher than usual and watch as unwelcome visitors try and fail to enter.

 @pleasehatethesethings/Instagram